pratapkumarraju/slate/source/index.html.md

 ```java
 File file= con.downloadFileFromCloud(authToken, "pCloudy_Appium_Demo.apk", "data");
 ```
-You can download files from cloud drive.
-This will download the apps into your system.
+Using this REST API,You can download any file from the  cloud drive to your local system.

+<b>Note:</b>The file you wish to download needs to be pass as one of parameter.

 ### URL Parameters